1Password/solutions/migration/README.md

 ### Private folders

 Please note that there is no mechanism to migrate other users' private LastPass items on their behalf.
 This means if you are part of an organization, each of your team members will have to migrate their own private LastPass data to their 1Password account.
+For this, we strongly recommend the [LastPass importer at 1Password.com](https://support.1password.com/import-lastpass/).

 ### Shared folders